reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/events/c8y_events_createBinary.md

       --id strings              Event id (required) (accepts pipeline) --name string             Set the name of the binary file.
 This will be the name of the file when it is downloaded in the UI
       --processingMode string   Cumulocity processing mode
+      --type string             Set the MIME type of the binary file, e.g. text/plain.
+If left blank, the type will be detected from the file extension or its contents
 ```

 ### Options inherited from parent commands